-Located on Hopkinson Road in Brookdale, the Armadale Landfill and Recycling Facility is open between 8am and 4.45pm, seven days a week except on Christmas Day, Good Friday and New Years Day and is contactable on (08) 9399 3935.
+Located on Hopkinson Road, Hilbert, the Armadale Landfill and Recycling Facility is open 8am to 4.45pm, seven days a week.
+The facility is closed New Year’s Day, Good Friday and Christmas Day, and closes at noon on Christmas Eve.
+Contact (08) 9399 3935.

 How much does it cost to take a load of rubbish to the tip?

 - Tip passes are only accepted for sorted loads.